New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 How much do funerals cost?

-The average cost of a funeral with a viewing and burial was $7,848 in 2021.
-Furthermore, the average cremation in 2021 cost around $6,971.1 Therefore, in either case, it may be tough for people to pay for funeral costs if they do not have substantial funds set aside for these.
+The average cost of a funeral with a casket and burial has risen to $8,300 as of 2023.
+Furthermore, the average funeral with cremation costs around $6,280.1 Therefore, in either case, it may be tough for people to pay for funeral costs if they do not have substantial funds set aside for these.

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.